an6688/CST136SRS04/README.md

 Your task is to navigate a route to Hawaii, making stops at every location along the way.

 Below is a navigation chart you are to use.
 Each entry contains an island and its coordinates.
+Below is a navigation chart you are to use.
+Each entry contains an island and its coordinates.

 | Island Name      | Lat Deg | Lat Min | Lat Sec | N/S | Lng Deg | Lng Min | Lng Sec | E/W |
 | ---------------- | ------- | ------- | ------- | --- | ------- | ------- | ------- | --- |